fb-co/devsbunker/important_todo.md

 -   [ ] Remove all follow buttons for yourself since they don't work it can be confusing

 -   [x] Post view should have static left and right content (maybe)

+-   [ ] Add security check (pwd confirmation) when you try and delete a post